WPGear.org is a compendium of useful developer tools for working with WordPress.

 Compressed format (.zip or .tar.gz)

-Revision control (core) - These builds roll the latest commits.
+Revision control (stable) - These builds roll the latest commits.

 Unit Testing and profiling